SamuelSwartzberg/flashcardifying_text_temp/inf.md

 /dev contains device files.
-It makes sense to treat devices as just another file, as the operations they support (reading, writing or both) are the same as a file. device files are files that are interfaces to device drivers (or more rarely other things).
+It makes sense to treat devices as just another file, as the operations they support (reading, writing or both) are the same as a file. device files are files that are interfaces to device drivers (or more rarely other things). udev is a system managing the /dev directory and userspace hardware events.

 ####### drivers